 - Workforce development – supports large employers and investors in NSW in developing and implementing customised workforce development strategies.

 - Construction industry initiatives – supports construction contractors to build workforce capability and capacity by providing fee-free part qualifications to address current and future skills shortages.

 - Funded qualifications – full and part qualifications are available to support young people and job seekers find rewarding employment across target industries, as well as support to help people who need to retrain or up-skill to stay in work.

-People undertaking training must meet the Smart and Skilled eligibility criteria and fit into at least one of the categories below:
+People undertaking fee-free training must continue to meet the Smart and Skilled eligibility criteria and fit into at least one of the following target cohorts:

 - Job seekers including individuals who are unemployed; individuals who are in receipt of income support payments; individuals expected to become unemployed*